chrishenri/rw3d_manual/docs/source/examples.rst

 Control surface
 ~~~~~~~~~~~~~~~~~~
-Six regional lenses, representing six groundwater bodies, are defined for breakthrough curve analysis.
+Six regional lenses are defined for breakthrough curve analysis.
 The extent and boundaries (top and bottom elevations) are specified using DFS2 files.
+For each lense, a DFS2 file specifying registration codes cell by cell is provided.
+Each registration code correspond to a specific groundwater body.
+Time and location of every particle entery and exit into/from each registration code (i.e., groundwater body) will be recorded.

 - ``0   F                                                     !... nwell``
 - ``0   F                                                     !... nplane``